 Burnley's barren years and recovery

-They have been a regular force in the Premier League since 2016, finishing in seventh place in the 2017/18 season.
+Working with a small budget Dyche continued to keep Burnley clear of relegation in the following years, even finishing in seventh place in the 2017/18 season.
 This saw them qualify for the UEFA Europa League, but they were eliminated in the play-off round by Greek club Olympiacos.

 Since being incorporated as a limited company in 1897, Burnley FC have been owned by local businessmen and supporters all the way through to December 2020.
 Then, Velocity Sports Partners (VSP) acquired an 84% stake in the club for £200million.
 This saw Pace replace Mike Garlick as club chairman.